HomeOfAviSynthPlusEvolution/L-SMASH-Works/AviSynth/README.md

                 Same as 'decoder' of LSMASHVideoSource().
             + ff_loglevel (default : 0)
                 Same as 'ff_loglevel' of LSMASHVideoSource().
+            + drc_scale (defalut: 1.0)
+                Dynamic Range Scale Factor.
+The factor to apply to dynamic range values from the AC-3 stream.
+This factor is applied exponentially.
+                0.0 : DRC disabled.
+Produces full range audio.
+                0.0 < drc_scale <= 1.0 : DRC enabled.
+Applies a fraction of the stream DRC value.
+Audio reproduction is between full range and full compression.
+                > 1.0 : DRC enabled.
+Applies drc_scale asymmetrically.
+Loud sounds are fully compressed.
+Soft sounds are enhanced.
+                If `ff_options="drc_scale=x"` is used, `drc_scale` is ignored.
             + ff_options (defalut: "")
                 Same as 'ff_options' of LSMASHVideoSource().